 East India

 - Kattha: In Bihar, one kattha equals 1361.25 sq ft, while in Assam, it is 2880 sq ft.
+In West Bengal, one katha is defined as 720 square feet, and this value can differ from other states.

 - Lecha: Used in Assam, one lecha equals 20.14 sq ft.